-The teams have also carried out various dissemination activities to make the results of the project better known to the general public.
+The AVENUE teams have also carried out various dissemination activities to make the results of the project better known to the general public.

 The AVENUE project communication took place via several methods